dfmen/hid/README.md

 # HID
-Herramienta interactiva digital para el fortalecimiento de la competencia lectora en personas con Síndrome de Down.
+Interactive digital tool for strengthening reading skills in people with Down Syndrome.

-Link de la aplicación para Android (Abrir este link desde un dispositivo android): https://appdistribution.firebase.dev/i/047b74d327723bc1
+Link to the Android application (Open this link from an android device): https://appdistribution.firebase.dev/i/047b74d327723bc1